Decode Generative AI Model Types: A Guide for Agile Leaders

 The Iterative Denoising Process:

-They excel at marketing asset generation, synthetic data creation, and architectural rendering.
+What are the primary use cases for Diffusion models in business?
+They excel at marketing asset generation, synthetic data creation for computer vision, and high-end architectural rendering.

-Scrum Masters must factor in higher cloud inference costs and longer latency budgets when pointing Diffusion-based user stories.
+However, they are incredibly computationally heavy and significantly slower to generate outputs than GANs.
+Scrum Masters must factor in higher cloud inference costs and much longer latency budgets when pointing Diffusion-based user stories.

 Strategic Model Selection for Agile Teams

-Product Owners and Scrum Masters must translate this architectural knowledge into strategic business decisions.
+Understanding the deep theory behind these models is only half the battle.
+Product Owners and Scrum Masters must efficiently translate this architectural knowledge into strategic, ROI-driven business decisions.

 When should a Scrum Master or Product Owner choose an LLM over a GAN?